madpink/couchdb4livecode/README.md

 # couchdb4livecode

-Daybed - A Library for Apache CouchDB  version: 0.9.142   April 10, 2016
+Daybed - A Library for Apache CouchDB  version:  1.5.0  June 25, 2017

+Note:  FastJSON has been added to the library, with "fast." prefixed to the commands.

 ###Main Functions: